Sohoxic/toxic/content/first-post.md

 Toxic was created with three core principles in mind:

 * **Simplicity**: No unnecessary complexity or bloat.
 You should be painlessly able to write `.md` files without having to worry about setting up and using your ssg.
 * **Performance**: Ease of use should be the priority with faster processing and build times.
-We have parallel processing in place to take care of this
+We have parallel processing in place to take care of this.
 * **Aesthetics**: Tokyonight theme.
 I love this!
-If you don't you can always customise, toxic has given you all the flexibility
+If you don't you can always customise, toxic has given you all the flexibility to do so.

 > Toxic does all of this, with style.
 Haha!